madhan77/OpenAI-Project/docs/po-assist-agent-prototype.md

 # PO Assist Agent Prototype

-This document captures the initial prototype for the Product Owner Assist Agent (POA) based on the approved PRD.
-The goal of the prototype is to demonstrate end-to-end automation for the highest priority workflows: idea capture, backlog readiness, meeting documentation, and sprint planning recommendations.
+This document captures the evolving prototype for the Product Owner Assist Agent (POA) based on the approved PRD.
+The goal of the prototype is to demonstrate end-to-end automation for the highest priority workflows: idea capture, backlog readiness, meeting documentation, sprint planning recommendations, and roadmap visualisation with lightweight integrations.

 ## Architecture

 The prototype is implemented as a Python package `poa_app` that exposes a facade `POAssistAgent`.
 The agent stitches together specialised modules so that downstream surfaces (CLI, chat UI, integrations) only need to interact with a single object.

 ```
 POAssistAgent
+├── ingestion.py         # Natural-language parsing for ideas and meeting notes
 ├── evaluation.py        # Heuristics that turn product ideas into backlog items
 ├── generators.py        # Structured user story templates with acceptance criteria
 ├── meetings.py          # Meeting summarisation and action item extraction
 ├── prioritizer.py       # WSJF-style ranking with dependency & status awareness
+├── sprint_planning.py   # Capacity-aware sprint planning suggestions
+├── roadmap.py           # Quarterly roadmap distribution utilities
+├── integrations.py      # Simulated connectors for Jira, Slack, and documentation
 ├── repository.py        # In-memory backlog + meeting storage for rapid iteration
-└── sprint_planning.py   # Capacity-aware sprint planning suggestions
+└── preview.py           # Markdown preview snapshots for stakeholders
 ```

 ## Capabilities